Ap Physics 1 Unit 1 Review

 Projectile motion is the motion of an object launched into the air, subject only to the force of gravity (we're neglecting air resistance in AP Physics 1).
 The key to solving projectile motion problems is to treat the horizontal and vertical components of the motion independently.

 • Horizontal Motion: The horizontal velocity (vₓ) remains constant throughout the motion (since there's no horizontal acceleration).
-Therefore, Δx = vₓ * t.
+That's why, Δx = vₓ * t.

 • Vertical Motion: The vertical motion is subject to constant acceleration due to gravity (g = 9.8 m/s² downwards).
 We can use the same kinematic equations as before, with a = -g (assuming upwards is positive).